-You might want to set down your coffee because you might jump with excitement over the next two words: tennis and Melbourne.
+You might want to set down your coffee because you may just jump with excitement over the next two words: tennis and Melbourne.
 Of course, we are talking about the Australian Open.
 You do want to go, don’t you?
 The crisp summer air is calling to your wind chapped winter skin, your brain is literally craving sunshine (look it up, you’re deprived).
 If you’re nodding your head then yes, let’s go to Melbourne.

 Australia is a beautiful country with white sand beaches, illustrious street art, buckets of hipster coffeehouses, and of course, tennis.
 With Maria Sharapova smashing her way just behind Kristyna Pliskova, who wouldn’t want to see the final showdown?
 Don’t worry; I have your itinerary fleshed out like a Tolstoy novel (except you’ll have a happy ending).
-Traveling “Down Under” to the Open can be more time consuming than the other three Grand Slams but it is also the most fun and travel friendly.
+Traveling “Down Under” to the Open can be more time consuming than the other three Grand Slams but it is also the most fun and travel-friendly.
 The weather is warm, the atmosphere is exciting and the grounds are easily accessible.
 Join the pros for a tennis friendly vacation you won’t soon forget!

 Become a Pro: There are many competitive opportunities for players to test themselves against the best, not only in Australia but worldwide, as they transition to the professional tour.
 Visit tennis.com.au for a list of available tournaments to join in on during your stay.
 They can also help you find a coach and show you ways to improve your game.

 Upgrade Your Gear: For those tennis players who are ready to upgrade their game to the next level make way for the Head Graphene XT Radical S!
 Head has changed the game of tennis featuring GrapheneXT, the strongest and lightest material in the world.
-For all skill levels the new design provides more power and control, two things all players are looking for more of!
+For all skill levels, the new design provides more power and control, two things all players are looking for more of!
 The Head Graphene XT Radical S comes with a bigger head at 102 square inches and at a lighter weight compared to the rest of the Radical Graphene XT series.
 Re-engineered Graphene technology, Graphene XT racquets are 30% stronger providing an optimized weight distribution for a faster swing and more power.
 The Head Graphene XT Radical S now allows for outstanding maneuverability and easy playability.
-This is the perfect racquet for players seeking a lighter frame that will have an easy feel with great blend of forgiveness, control & power.
+This is the perfect racquet for players seeking a lighter frame that will have an easy feel with a great blend of forgiveness, control & power.
 Do yourself a favor, upgrade your tennis racquet and you will be the talk of the club when you return home!

-Enjoy the Area: Located just a ten minute walk from Downtown Melbourne and the picturesque Yarra River, Melbourne Park (home to Rod Laver Arena and the rest of the Australian Open Grounds) is very conveniently located.
+Enjoy the Area: Located just a ten-minute walk from Downtown Melbourne and the picturesque Yarra River, Melbourne Park (home to Rod Laver Arena and the rest of the Australian Open Grounds) is very conveniently located.
 In fact, many spectators will wander to a downtown restaurant or bar in between sessions to enjoy a light meal and drinks.
 You will not find this incredible combination of tennis and city accessibility anywhere else in the world.
 The Aussies will make you feel right at home, just don’t ask them if Fosters is their favorite beer!

 Arrive a few days before the final singles match and watch how many aces your heroes can accumulate.
 You’ll want to stay in the Pullman Melbourne on the Park to be within easy walking distance to Melbourne Park or you can stay closer to the water on the Yarra River.